vallurumk/sheffield-bioinformatics-core.github.io/training/command-line-2020-02-12.md

 ## Prerequisites

-- No prior programming experience is required, but those attending should be able to use a plain text editor.
+- No prior programming experience is required

+## Software

+- No software is required.
+You will be given access to an AWS machine on the day

 ## Instructors